EstelaCastilloFerreiro/EstelaCastilloFerreiro/README.md

 # 👋 Hi there!
-I’m Estela Castillo Ferreiro
+I’m Estela

 Welcome to my GitHub!
 I'm a passionate **Solution Architect** at Oracle with a strong focus on **data analysis** and **machine learning** on **Oracle Cloud Infrastructure (OCI)**.
 ## 👀 About Me